flux-framework/flux-workflow-examples/job-ensemble/README.md

-### Example 4 - Job Ensemble Submitted with a New Flux Instance
+### Job Ensemble Submitted with a New Flux Instance

 #### Description: Launch a flux instance and submit one instance of an io-forwarding job and 50 compute jobs, each spanning the entire set of nodes.